ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ## Next steps

 * See how to manipulate the editor's data in the {@link getting-started/setup/getting-and-setting-data Getting and setting data} guide.
-* Refer to the {@link getting-started/setup/configuration setup section} to see how to customize your editor further.
+* Refer to further guides in the {@link getting-started/setup/configuration setup section} to see how to customize your editor further.
 * Check the {@link features/index features category} to learn more about individual features.